acemod/ACE3/docs/wiki/feature/atragmx.md

 > configfile >> "CfgAmmo" >> "**bullet Class Name**" >> "ACE_dragModel"

 - *The AtragMx accepts only **G1 ballistic coefficient**.*
-- *AtragMx is configured with `C1 coefficient` according to vanilla weapons and its ammunitions in `GunList`.*
 - *G7 ballistic coefficient can be converted, for example, with the online [JBM Ballistics Calculators](http://www.jbmballistics.com/cgi-bin/jbmgf-5.1.cgi)*.
 - Optionally, `Save Gun` and `Done` in the `GunList`.